Translations

 Introduction

-The flexibility of this “public journal and commentary” website is that I don't restrict myself to one topic or to only a few similar topics.
-That's why “Topic Sections” has twenty categories.
+The flexibility of this “public journal and commentary” is that I don't restrict myself to one topic or to only a few narrow topics.
+That's why “Topic Sections” includes twenty categories.
 I can add or change categories.

 Early next month, the plan, Lord willing, is to publish two very serious articles on family and heritage.
 The articles will honor the recent sorrow and joy, of 4/26/2023, and the sorrow and joy, of 4/30/2023.
 The articles are in my mind only at this juncture.